Military Divorce Lawyer in San Diego

 - Initial Consultation: We provide a free, no-obligation consultation to discuss your needs.

-- Negotiation & Mediation: We strive for amicable solutions through negotiation, minimizing conflict and promoting cooperation.
+- Negotiation & Mediation: We strive for amicable solutions through negotiation, minimizing conflict, and promoting cooperation.

 Your Path to Clarity & Peace of Mind

-Your journey through military divorce can be daunting, but with Gordon D. Cruse, APLC, expert guidance is just a phone call away.
+Your journey through military divorce can be daunting, but with Gordon D. Cruse, APLC, experienced guidance is just a phone call away.
 Gain clarity and peace of mind by scheduling a consultation with our knowledgeable team.
 We are committed to supporting San Diego’s military community, focusing on streamlined processes and compassionate client care.

 What Sets Our Firm Apart?